Iland69/randomfunfactgenerator/README.md

 - time

 ## Usage
-Download the .py or the .exe and run it
+- Download the .py from the page
-It's as simple as that
+- OR Download the .exe from [here](https://github.com/Iland69/randomfunfactgenerator/releases/tag/v1.0)
+- Run the file

+That's it!